-Carriage 1: Entering draft budgets in RMS Meeting Application before the Selection Meeting Following the ARC email confirming that RMS Meeting Application is opened, Carriage 1 can enter the draft budgets directly in RMS.
+Carriage 1: Entering draft budgets in RMS Meeting Application before the Selection Meeting

+Following the ARC email confirming that RMS Meeting Application is opened, Carriage 1 can enter the draft budgets directly in RMS.

-- 1. Prepare draft budgets for your Carriage 1 applications that are highly-ranked or tagged as 'To Discuss by SAC'. - 2.
+- 1. Prepare draft budgets for your Carriage 1 applications that are highly-ranked to the bottom of the Discussion Range and tagged as 'To Discuss by SAC'. - 2.
 Prepare a draft budget figure (\$) for each year of funding of your Carriage 1 applications. - 3.
-In RMS, open specific scheme Meeting Application, e.g., DE22.
+In RMS, open specific scheme Meeting Application, e.g., IN26.